palladian1/xv6-annotated/traps.md

 ## trapasm.S

+### alltraps

-The processor needs to run the trap handler in kernel mode, which means we have to save some state for the process that's currently running so we can return to it later, then set things up to run in kernel mode.
+The processor needs to run the trap handler in kernel mode, which means we have to save some state for the process that's currently running so we can return to it later (similar to the `struct context` we saw before), then set things up to run in kernel mode.
 The `alltraps` routine does just that.

 Remember how we said the IDT holds segment selectors for `%cs` and `%ss`, plus and instruction pointer `%eip`?
 (I know we haven't seen the code to create the